Leonard Sharp (doctor): Mission

 During World War I, Sharp served as an officer in the African Medical Corps at Mengo Hospital, Uganda which was operating as a war hospital at the time.
 There he worked under Sir Albert Cook for a year before returning to England.

 After his return, he and Stanley Smith made an expedition back to Mengo Hospital in 1916 to scout the area for a new mission, this time serving under the Church Missionary Society.
 The purpose of this trip was to scout the neighboring area for the prospect of a Rwandan Mission.
 The local Rwandan government also submitted a request to the Church Missionary Society for aid in 1917, leading Sharp and Smith to submit an official request to the CMS to start a new mission in the Rwandan side of the Uganda-Rwanda border.
 The Church Missionary Society declined due to a lack of funds.
 Sharp and Smith then returned to England in 1919 to conduct an independent fundraising effort.

 One they had successfully raised enough money for four years of work and a hospital, the Church Missionary society accepted their offer for new missions in East Africa.
 They ventured back to Mengo, Uganda with their wives in late 1920, arriving to January 3, 1921.
 They decided to begin their work in Uganda and in 1921, they founded and opened the first hospital, the Kabale Hospital, and a school at Kabale.

 Rwandan Mission

 In 1925, Sharp successfully negotiated with the Belgian government in order to open the first hospital in Rwanda.
 He then founded the Rwandan Mission, now known as the Mid-Africa Ministry, along with Algernon Stanley-Smith.
 The mission was in Gahini, close to Kabale on the Ugandan border.
 In the following years, he would frequently travel between Kabale and the Rwandan Mission.

 In 1926, the Rwandan Council was formed under the CMS to oversee the development of the mission.
 Sharp served as the First Secretary of the mission from 1932 to 1935.

+Sharp did not share the views of Dr Joe Church.
+In 1946 his wife, Esther Sharp, wrote, "Joe [Church] made it so clear Len [Sharp] is not wanted for the Church work and has so arranged and wrangled things that it will be very difficult for Len to run it now."